Particular/docs.particular.net/nservicebus/concept-overview.md

 ### [Serialization](/nservicebus/serialization/)

-Serialization is the process of converting an in memory .net object (in our case a message) into a stream of bytes in order to transmit it via the Transport.
-For Endpoints to communicate they need to share a common serialization language.
+Serialization is the process of converting an in memory object representing a message into a stream of bytes in order to transmit it via the Transport.
+For Endpoint Instances to communicate they need to share a common serialization technology.

 ### [Persistence](/nservicebus/persistence/)

-Several NServiceBus features rely on persistence storage to function.
-This includes Sagas, Timeouts, Gateway, Outbox and Subscriptions.
+Several NServiceBus features rely on persistent storage to function.
+This includes Sagas, Timeouts, Gateway, Outbox and Subscriptions (with transports that do not support Pub/Sub natively).

 ### [Containers](/nservicebus/containers)